bob van luijt at the table

 About Bob van Luijt

-Bob van Luijt is CEO of Weaviate, chairman of the Creative Software Foundation and angel investor.
+Bob van Luijt is CEO of Weaviate, chair of the Creative Software Foundation and angel investor.
 A fully remote company with employees worldwide, Weaviate provides an open source vector database on which AI applications can be built.
 His company is valued at around $200 million in 2023.
 Van Luijt has a background in jazz music, he studied at Berklee College of Music.

 Keynote Open Source Leadership Summit